trans-travel/trans-travel/us/or.md

 ## Medical Care

  * Trans medical care is legal for all ages.
- * Oregon does not have a "sanctuary" law.
+ * Oregon does have a sanctuary law.
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before